High Bill Tips

 Employ Some Energy Efficiency Measures

 There are other simple tips to help members conserve kWh usage.
-One is to maintain a 68 degree temperature when you are at home and active; but when sleeping or away, consider lowering the thermostat a few degrees.
+One is to maintain a 68 degree temperature in winter when you are at home and active; but when sleeping or away, consider lowering the thermostat a few degrees.
 Typically, the coldest hours are after midnight so lowering the temperature even just a few degrees, while you are tucked under the covers and sleeping, can cut usage quite a bit.
+In summer, the more ideal temperature is 78.
+And depending on the temperature outside, each degree above 72 can save you 3% on cooling costs.

 What To Do If You Do Receive A Higher Than Normal Bill